Prof. dr. Jacques van Dinteren, Zjak Consult, The Netherlands / Innovation Area Development Partnership (IADP)

 - testing cluster: laboratories, pilot plants and the like.

-After a first selection of 37 locations, 11 were investigated in more detail.
+After the first selection of 37 locations, 11 were investigated in more detail.
 14 variables, grouped in three main dimensions, were used to test the suitability of these possible satellites:

 - (spatial) quality of the location and companies present (availability of sites and buildings, representability of the buildings, availability of services, quality of public space, other companies present);